Massachusetts Electricity Deregulation: Complete 2026 Guide - article hero image

 How Massachusetts Deregulation Works

-Supply covers electricity generation.
-This is the competitive part where you have choices.
-Accept Basic Service from your utility or find something better from a licensed supplier.
-Basic Service rates change every January and July based on wholesale markets, so you're riding market prices up and down.
+Supply is the electricity itself.
+This is where you have choices.
+Accept Basic Service or find a licensed supplier.
+Basic Service rates change every January and July based on wholesale markets—you're riding prices up and down.

-Delivery covers infrastructure.
-Power lines, transformers, meter reading, storm crews responding at 2 AM.
-State-regulated rates that you can't negotiate.
-Same charge regardless of who supplies your power.
+Delivery is infrastructure.
+Power lines.
+Transformers.
+Storm crews at 2 AM.
+State-regulated rates.
+Same charge no matter who supplies your power.
+No shopping here.

-When you switch suppliers, nothing physical changes.
-Same wires bringing power to your house.
-Same utility truck showing up during outages.
-Same monthly bill format from Eversource or National Grid.
-Only the supply portion changes to show your new rate and supplier name.
+When you switch, nothing physical changes.
+Same wires.
+Same utility truck during outages.
+Same bill format.
+Only the supply line changes—new rate, new supplier name.

 DPU Oversight and Supplier Licensing

 The Massachusetts DPU licenses every electricity supplier in the state.
-No license?
-No legal sales.
-Pretty simple.
+No license, no legal sales.

-Getting licensed isn't easy.
-Companies go through financial background checks and operational reviews.
-Staying licensed means following marketing rules, providing clear contracts, and honoring consumer protections.
-The DPU posts a list of licensed suppliers on their website.
-Worth checking before you sign anything.
+Getting licensed requires financial background checks and operational reviews.
+Staying licensed means following marketing rules, clear contracts, honoring consumer protections.
+The DPU posts licensed suppliers on their website.
+Check before you sign.

-Here's the thing: the DPU investigates complaints.
-They can order refunds.
-They can revoke licenses.
+The DPU investigates complaints.
+They order refunds.
+They revoke licenses.
 They've done both.
-They're not just for show.
+Not just for show.

 MA DPU